What is a stereotactic biopsy?

 Often, the neurosurgeon will ask the pathologist to look at the specimen at the time of the procedure to confirm whether enough tissue was obtained for making a diagnosis.

-To find a skilled neurosurgeon near you, visit our Neurosurgery page, access our online physician directory or call 1.877.GO MERCY.
+To find a skilled neurosurgeon near you, visit our Neurosurgery page or access our online physician directory.